homelab-alpha/homelab-alpha/README.md

 ## Hey there 👋

-Hey there! 👋 I'm GJS, a creative problem-solver with a passion for technology, and I run my own homelab.
+I'm GJS, a creative problem-solver with a passion for technology, and I run my own homelab.
 I thrive on coming up with innovative solutions to various challenges.
 My Homelab is my playground where I test out new technologies, experiment with different setups, and continuously seek ways to